Skip to main content

 2. Services

-To help seniors age at home safely, the program gives clients access to a specialized primary care led team that works together to solve complex client and caregiver needs.
-The interdisciplinary team includes primary care, a Neurobehavioural Nurse Practitioner, a Registered Nurse, a Registered Social Worker, and the entire Adult Day Services team trained in emotion-based care.
+Thrive gives clients access to a specialized primary care led team that works together to meet the integrated care needs of clients and caregivers.
+The interdisciplinary team includes a Primary Care Physician and Nurse Practitioner, a Neurobehavioural Nurse Practitioner, a Registered Nurse, a Registered Social Worker, personal support workers and recreation team members, all of trained in emotion-based care.
 Learn about our team.

 On this page